Effect of geometry on the dewetting of granular chains by evaporation: Experimental Set-up

+The experimental porosities are measured using the imbibition method~\cite{Anovitz15}, where we take the masses of the empty system with respect to the same system filled with water.
+The porosities can also be theoretically calculated using a geometrical argument and we found no significant difference between both methods.
+This agreement strongly suggests that the void spaces inside the tube are properly filled with water.

-All evaporation experiments are carried out in a controlled environment chamber (Electro-Tech Systems – Model $5100$, PA, USA) where relative humidity ($20.0 \pm 2.0\%$) and temperature ($32 \pm 2^{\circ}$C) are kept constant.
-Images of the receding front are taken over time using a Canon $500$D SLR camera with $18-55$~mm lens with a resolution of 35 $\mu$m per pixel.
+All experiments are carried out in a controlled environment chamber (Electro-Tech Systems Model $5100$, PA, USA).
+The chamber has a fan that periodically turns on and off.
+The relative humidity and temperature inside the chamber are kept constant at $(20.0 \pm 2.0)\%$ and $(32\pm 2)^{\circ}$C respectively.
+We take images of the receding front with time using Canon $500$D SLR camera with $18$ to $55$~mm lens with a resolution of 35 $\mu$m per pixel.
+Experiments for each configuration are reproduced for a minimum of 3 times.